CannerCMS/docs.canner.io/docs/tips-schema.md

 ## Schema as modules

-In real world use cases, schema can't be simple as the example above, so you could seperate them to several files.
+In real world use cases, schema can be really complex, you could seperate them to several files to help you build maintainable code.

-> Note that, files should also end with `*.schema.js`
+> Note that, files must end with `*.schema.js`

 ***info.schema.js***